Morris and Helen Belkin Art Gallery

 The Morris and Helen Belkin Art Gallery is a contemporary art gallery in Vancouver, British Columbia, on the campus of the University of British Columbia.
-The gallery is housed in an award-winning building designed by architect Peter Cardew and opened in 1995.
-It houses UBC's growing collection of contemporary art as well as an archives containing objects and records related to the history of art in Vancouver.
+The gallery is housed in a building designed by architect Peter Cardew which opened in 1995.
+Cardew received a RAIC gold medal for the building's design in 2012.
+It houses UBC's growing collection of contemporary art as well as archives containing objects and records related to the history of art in Vancouver.

-The Morris and Helen Belkin Art Gallery mounts 4 to 7 exhibitions of art per year by nationally and internationally known artists, and works from the collection are showcased annually in a thematic exhibition.
-The Belkin Art Gallery also creates small scale traveling exhibitions for circulation within Canada, and collaborates on large scale international exhibitions.
+The Morris and Helen Belkin Art Gallery mounts 4 to 7 exhibitions of art per year by nationally and internationally known artists and works from the collection are showcased annually in a thematic exhibition.
+The Belkin Art Gallery also creates small scale traveling exhibitions for circulation within Canada and collaborates on large scale international exhibitions.

 Admission to the gallery is free.
 An estimated 13 percent of the Gallery's collection is from women artists and an annual edit-a-thon was launched at the gallery to create articles on more of those women on Wikipedia in 2017.

 History

 The UBC Fine Arts Gallery was founded in 1948 in a basement section of the Main Library on the university campus.
-The Fine Arts Gallery was the only venue in the Vancouver region that focused exclusively on contemporary art.
+At the time, the Fine Arts Gallery was the only venue in the Vancouver region that focused exclusively on contemporary art.
 The gallery rose in national status during the 1960s and 1970s by presenting innovative work by artists who were establishing Vancouver on the international art scene.

 Until 1994, the gallery was used only as an exhibition space; afterwards, it began to house and administer the University Art Collection.
 On June 14, 1995, the Fine Arts Gallery was rededicated as the Morris and Helen Belkin Art Gallery and opened its new facility at 1825 Main Mall.